tylerd/HOL-ScalingWindowsAzureWebSites/HOL.md

 * Moving static assets from your Web site to Windows Azure Storage.
 * Configure endpoint monitoring to measure the availability and response time of your deployed Web site from different locations.
-* Configure Auto-Scaling for Windows Azure Web Sites.
+* Configure Auto-Scaling for Windows Azure Web Sites by changing the range of CPU target and the instance count.